Belmar, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 26.12 mi of roadways, of which 20.85 mi were maintained by the municipality, 3.40 mi by Monmouth County and 1.87 mi by the New Jersey Department of Transportation.

-Route 35 and Route 71 are the two main roads that pass through Belmar.
+Route 35 and Route 71 are the two main highways that pass through Belmar.
 The closest limited access roads are all in neighboring Wall Township: Route 18, the Garden State Parkway and Interstate 195.

 Public transportation

-NJ Transit provides rail transportation at the Belmar station to and from Penn Station in Midtown Manhattan, Newark Penn Station and Hoboken Terminal on the North Jersey Coast Line.
+NJ Transit provides rail transportation at the Belmar station to and from New York Penn Station in Midtown Manhattan, Newark Penn Station and Hoboken Terminal on the North Jersey Coast Line.
 New Jersey Transit also provides bus transportation between Belmar and Philadelphia on the 317 route and service on the 830 route.

 Airport

 Monmouth Executive Airport is a public-use airport located west of Belmar.